starcitizen-lug/knowledge-base/wiki/Troubleshooting/crashes.md

 ## Game crashes after clicking 'Verify'
-- Possible error code 6001 make sure Star Citizen is installed on drive "C:\" Check the "Library Folder" option in the launcher settings is the default:
+- Possible error code 6001
+- Make sure Star Citizen is installed on drive "C:\" - Check that the "Library Folder" option in the launcher settings is the default:
 ![Star Citizen launcher](/assets/images/rsilauncher-default-path.webp)
-- Additionally, make sure the wine prefix is not installed on an NTFS formatted partition.oh keep in mind might be interesting to see what the model produces
+- Additionally, make sure the wine prefix is not installed on an NTFS formatted partition.

 ## Game crashes after loading into the PU